 In Sheffield, Personal health budgets are paid by the Council, through Direct Payments, on Health's behalf.
 The Council and ICB have a close working partnership which means that the guidance, tools and resources supporting the Direct Payments offer and practice are jointly agreed and adopted.
 This includes the costs within the Direct Payment Calculator, PA Rates Decision Tool, annual uplifts and Direct Payment monitoring process.
-The process map for arranging Direct Payments with the ICB is currently being developed and will be available here when it is finalised.
+The process map for arranging Direct Payments with the ICB is currently being developed and will be available on the Adult Care and Wellbeing Manual when it is finalised.

-Further information on Personal Health Budgets can be found at NHS England " Personal health budgets.
+Further information on Personal Health Budgets can be found at www.england.nhs.uk/personalisedcare/personal-health-budgets